TesteurManiak/flutter_file_saver/packages/flutter_file_saver/README.md

 ### `writeFileAsString`

 Write a file on the device from a `String`.
-This will most of the time convert your data and perform a call to `writeFileAsBytes`.
+This will most of the time convert your data and perform a call to `writeFile`.

 ```dart
 FlutterFileSaver().writeFileAsString(